rplaurberg/Cosmatesque/README.md

 ## Requirements

-The program requires the following packages/libraries to be installed (`pip install`...):
+The program requires the following packages/libraries to be installed:

 * `PySimpleGUIQt`
 * `Pillow`